Predicting with Proxies: Transfer Learning in High Dimension: Joint Estimator

 yields a parameter estimation error of order

 \end{corollary} The proof is given in Appendix \ref{app:corollary}.
-The error cleanly decomposes into two terms: (i) the first term is the classical error rate of the LASSO estimator \textit{if} $\betag$ (rather than $\delta^*$) was sparse, and (ii) the second term is proportional to the residual error (or variance) of the proxy estimator.
-Thus, when we have many proxy observations (variance of the proxy estimator is small), we require exponentially fewer gold observations (in the number of features $d$) to achieve a fixed estimation error than would be required if we did not have any proxy data, i.e., our two-step estimator recovers $\betag$ using $\cO(s^2 \log d \cdot \sigmag^2)$ rather than $\cO(d^2 \sigmag^2)$ gold observations.
+The parameter estimation error $R \bp{ \hbeta_{joint}^{tr}(\blambda), \betag }$ cleanly decomposes into two terms: (i) the first term is the classical error rate of the LASSO estimator \textit{if} $\betag$ (rather than $\delta^*$) was sparse, and (ii) the second term is proportional to the error of the proxy estimator \textit{if} there were no bias (i.e., $\delta^* = 0$).

-For ease of comparison, we tabulate the bounds we have derived so far (up to constants and logarithmic factors) in Table \ref{tab:bounds}.
+\textit{Comparison:} For ease of comparison, we tabulate the bounds we have derived so far (up to constants and logarithmic factors) in Table \ref{tab:bounds}.
 Recall that we are interested in the regime where $\nproxy$ is large and $\ngold$ is small.
 Even with infinite proxy samples, the proxy estimator's error is bounded below by its bias $\bn{\delta^*}_1$.
 The gold estimator's error can also be very large, particularly when $\ngold \lesssim d$.
 Model averaging and weighted loss functions do not improve this picture by more than a constant factor.
 Now, note that in our regime of interest,

-The first claim follows when $s\ll d$ (i.e., the bias term $\delta^*$ is reasonably sparse), and the second claim follows when $\bn{\delta^*}_1 \gg d \sigmap/\sqrt{\nproxy}$ (i.e., the proxy estimator's error primarily arises from its bias $\delta^*$ rather than its variance).
+The first claim follows when $s\ll d$ (i.e., the bias term $\delta^*$ is reasonably sparse), and the second claim follows when $\bn{\delta^*}_1 \gg sd \sigmap/\sqrt{\nproxy}$ (i.e., the proxy estimator's error primarily arises from its bias $\delta^*$ rather than its variance, and $s$ is small).
 Thus, the joint estimator's error can be significantly lower than popular heuristics in our regime of interest.